The Silent Saboteur: How Employees Using Public AI Tools Are Exposing Your Company's Sensitive Data – And Why You Must Act Now

 Built for global trust

-Governate is built with security and privacy by design — supporting global compliance standards like GDPR, CCPA, HIPAA, SOX, and PCI-DSS.
+Governate is built with security and privacy by design.

 Privacy Policy